SnakeOilXY/SnakeOil-XY/README.md

 ## About this project

-- Small printer that stable and can print fast ([Check the previous version speed benchy run](https://www.youtube.com/watch?v=qDmU6JHQ-gc)).
+- Small printer that stable and can print fast ([Check the speed benchy run of the previous version](https://www.youtube.com/watch?v=qDmU6JHQ-gc)).
 - Use off-the-shell parts
 - Does not need special tool to make the parts
 - Affordable price